RAKWireless/udp-packet-forwarder/README.md

 ### Auto-discover

-The auto-discover feature is capable of finding connected concentrators to SPI and USB ports as long as they are Corecell or 2g4 ones (SX1302, SX1303 and SX1280-based).
-You can enable this feature by setting the `DEVICE` variable to `AUTO`.
+The auto-discover feature is capable of finding connected concentrators to SPI and USB ports as long as they are Corecell, Picocell or 2g4 ones (SX1302, SX1303, SX1308 and SX1280-based).

-*Note: up-front auto-discover does not work properly with PicoCell concentrators yet.
-You can still use the `find_concentrator` script, thou.*

 This feature walks the corresponding interfaces until it finds the required concentrator and then resets the `DEVICE` and `INTERFACE` variables accordingly.
 Doing so takes some time on boot (up to 3 seconds for each device it checks), if you want to speed up the boot process you can set the `DEVICE` explicitly after looking for it with the `find_concentrator` utility (see `Find the concentrator` section below).

+Auto-discovery is triggered in different situations:

+* No `MODEL` defined or set to `AUTO`: It will search for a concentrator on all interfaces.
+Interfaces to check can be narrow by using the `INTERFACE` setting.
+Also the concentrator type to search for can be specified using the `DESIGN` setting (`corecell`, `picocell` or `2g4` are supported).
+* `MODEL` defined but no `DEVICE` or set to `AUTO`:  It will search for the specific concentrator type (based on `MODEL`) on all interfaces.
+Interfaces to check can be narrow by using the `INTERFACE` setting.

 The following example will start a Corecell concentrator (RAK5146 is based on SX1303) on whatever first interface it finds it (SPI or USB).